openshift-kni/oran-o2ims/docs/enhancements/infrastructure-monitoring-service-api/alarms.md

 ## Summary

-`o-ran` requires `InfrastructureMonitoring Service API` which is a collection of APIs that can be queried by client to monitor the health of the `o-cloud`.
-This enhancement describes initialization steps and ready steps for `InfrastructureMonitoring Service API`.
+`o-ran` requires `InfrastructureMonitoring Service Alarms API` which is a collection of APIs that can be queried by client to monitor the health of the `o-cloud`.
+This enhancement describes initialization steps and ready steps for `InfrastructureMonitoring Service Alarms API` as well everything that's needed to fully develop the app.

-More specifically we will describe everything needed for `Alarms`.

 At a high level, this service can be viewed as a thin wrapper of ACM observability stack which translates OCP cluster resources to data structures understood and defined by `o-ran` spec.
-Among other things the service exposes APIs, configures Alertmanager deployment, read PrometheusRules from managedclusters and finally store data in a persistence storage.
+Among other things the service exposes APIs, configures Alertmanager deployment, read PrometheusRules from managedclusters and finally store data in a persistent storage.

 ### Goals
 - Define steps to initialize and for when ready serve API calls